motokimura/shake_shake_chainer/README.md

 ### 1. Build Docker image

-Build docker image to setup the environment train/test Shake-Shake.
+Build docker image to setup the environment to train/test the model with Shake-Shake regularization.

 ```
 $ cd $PROJ_DIR/docker
 $ bash build.sh
 ```

-### 2. Train Shake-Shake model with CIFAR-10
+### 2. Train Shake-ResNet model with CIFAR-10

 Run docker container by following: